kctezcan/sampling/README.md

 The main idea is to sampling multiple reconstructions instead of only reconstructing a single image for undersampled MR imaging.
 This way one can find multiple solutions to the ill-posed inverse problem and can characterize the uncertainty in the solutions as well.

 The paper is under review.
-A preprint version can be found here: https://arxiv.org/abs/2010.00042.
+An older preprint version can be found here: https://arxiv.org/abs/2010.00042.

 ## Results